 Drinking water industries protect public health and improve social wellbeing by operating and maintaining water infrastructure to provide safe and reliable water to customers.
 Having a better understanding of causality in drinking water infrastructure systems can help utilities and the entire water industry address gaps in the knowledge base and identify research needs.
-We strongly believe that analytics can support many aspects of drinking water industry planning, operations, and management.
-We also believe it is imperative that water utilities have in-house analytics championship as well as capacity to be integrated into their daily work to face the emerging challenges in the drinking water industry.
+We strongly believe that analytics can support many aspects of drinking water utilities have in-house analytics championship as well as capacity to be integrated into their daily work to face the emerging challenges in the drinking water industry.
 In this vein, analytics will contribute significantly to providing innovative solutions toward more sustainable and resilient water industries.
 Therefore, it is critical that our drinking water industry adopt and integrate water-centered analytics practices, culture, and perceptions in-house.
 And finally, we strongly believe that the opportunity cost of not keeping up with these new industry trends will be extremely high in terms of missed opportunities for better systems management and improved public health and safety.